MovingBlocks/TempDoc/Codebase-Structure.md

 * [[Module.txt]] - the manifest for a module.
 Includes description stuff, author info, dependencies, etc.
 * [[Version Handling]] - we follow [Semantic Versioning](http://semver.org) (SemVer).
 * [[Modding Guide]]
-* TODO: Moar links!
+* TODO: More links!

 Other File Types
 ---------

-Beyond Java we have a few major groups of stuff
+Beyond code, we have a few major groups of files

-* **Game assets** - this is content wrapped in various ways.
-Might be textures, block shapes, models, etc. See [[Asset Types]] for more information
+* **Game assets** - actual content used by the game.
+Might be textures, block shapes, models, etc. See [[Asset Types]] for more information.
-* **[Protobuf](http://code.google.com/p/protobuf)** - this is a tool to encode structured data provided by Google.
-It is used to store data in a binary format for efficient transfer over network connections and such
+* **[Protobuf](http://code.google.com/p/protobuf)** - this is a framework for structured data provided by Google.
+It is used to store data in a binary format for efficient transfer over network connection.
 * **Module manifests** - as mentioned above.
-These are also used in some other cases like for the engine and are used heavily for versioning and dependencies
-* **Shaders** - scary OpenGL 3D wizardry making Terasology look spectacular
+Each module has a manifest that describes it and any dependencies it has.
+This includes versioning information.

 We heavily use [JSON](http://www.json.org/) throughout our projects to store text data / assets, configuration, meta-data, and so on.
-To make the different types more distinct we use some custom file extensions:
+Rather than using json as the file extension, each asset uses an extension relevant to what it is:

 * `.block` = Block definition files.
 See [[Block Architecture]] for more details.
 Might be outdated at the moment though :-(
-* `.shape` = Defines a 3d shape that can be applied to blocks.
-These can be exported from Blender using a [[bundled addon|Block Shapes In Blender]] (that we need to make sure works ..)
+* `.shape` = Defines a 3d shape that a block may have.
+These can be exported from Blender using a [[bundled addon|Block Shapes In Blender]]
-* `.prefab` = "Prefabricated" object, more or less a recipe for our entity system
+* `.prefab` = "Prefabricated" object, a recipe for creating entities in our entity system.
+They can also be used define static information without generating an entity.
-* `.texinfo` = Added configuration for fancy textures like foliage gradients
+* `.texinfo` = Added configuration for how textures should behave.
-* TODO: add more and ask Immortius to fill in any future ideas :-)

 Changes from legacy
 ---------